Four-weight world champion Kosei Tanaka confirms retirement at 29 due to eye injuries

 Four-weight world champion Kosei Tanaka has called a day on his career at the age of just 29 due to a series of eye injuries.

-The fastest Japanese fighter to become a world champion, ‘Dream Boy’ would equal Vasyl Lomachenko’s 12-fight record to become a three-division title holder, before breaking the 21 bouts it took Oscar De La Hoya to win belts in four weight classes.
+The fastest Japanese fighter to become a world champion, “Dream Boy” would equal Vasiliy Lomachenko’s 12-fight record to become a three-division title holder, before breaking the 21 bouts it took Oscar De La Hoya to win belts in four weight classes.
 Tanaka achieved this feat in 20.

 The Japanese fighter retires with a record of 20-2, with 11 of his wins coming by way of knockout.